ArnoVdH/photoblog/content/blog/2019/building_a_website.md

 August strarted out somewhat neglectful of my little project.
 I knew I had only a few more elements I had to fix to have a fully functional (albeit maybe somewhat rudimentary).
 But by september I had a first draft up and running on Netlify.
 I couldn't get everything working as I wanted it to, but it was fully functional.
 Neither the best nor the worst of sites.

 No longer could I use the unfinished state of my site as an excuse for not writing what I'm thinking about!
 From now on it's good old fashioned procrastination again.

+For more notes on the evolution of this site, see the [version page](/version).